Overview of the allegations:

 In an ICO, investors buy coins over the promises stated in the white paper; the agreement between the parties is not fulfilled by simply the delivery of the coins, but instead it requires the success of the whole project itself as described in the white paper which is legally binding, no matter the underwritten limiting clauses.

-It is clear to all, that Sirin Labs did not fulfil the promises made at the time of the ICO inception, and since they are not spending time or effort on those either, there is no reason for them to keep the funds received.
+Numerous consumer and investor reports indicate that Sirin Labs did not fulfil the promises made at the time of the ICO inception and it is alleged that they are not spending time or effort on those either.
+As such there is no reason for them to keep the funds received.

 - MR. MOSHE HEGOG